 Léo Solé — November 28, 2017

-After settling on a design it is important to make sure the device you’re creating perfectly matches its intended purposes.
-That’s when we used 3D printing, and we’ll share with you how it has helped us.
+After settling on a design, it is important to make sure the device you’re creating perfectly matches its intended purposes.
+That’s why we used 3D printing.
+We’ll share with you how it has helped us!

-What decision can you make from a 3D print?
+What decisions can you make from a 3D print?

-The greatest upside of 3D printing is that it lets you manipulate a device you had only seen on screen or paper.
-Once 3D printed, you can physically handle it, check its actual proportions and simulate future use cases.
+The greatest upside of 3D printing is that it lets you manipulate a device you have only seen on screen or paper.
+Once 3D printed, you can touch it, check its actual proportions and simulate future use cases.

-That was the case with our calculator.
-3D printing allowed us to validate the intuition we had regarding the overall usage of the protective cover.
-Playing with a 3D printed prototype, we could check that it was indeed easier to slide the case open, and even easier to close it by clipping the cover instead of sliding it back on.
+This was the case for our calculator.
+Printing in 3D allowed us to validate the intuition we had regarding the overall usage of the protective cover.
+By playing with a 3D printed prototype, we could check that it was indeed easier to slide the case open, and even easier to close it by clipping the cover instead of sliding it back on.

-Checking the device’s proportions is also a great benefit of 3D printing: on a device such as our calculator, we could physically experiment with the key spacing, which is obviously impossible to do on a screen.
+Checking the device’s proportions is also a great benefit of 3D printing.
+On a device such as our calculator, we could physically experiment with the key spacing, which is impossible to do on a screen.
 We printed several variations of the keyboard and settled on the most usable option.

 What are the shortcomings of a 3D print?